Network Security Fall 2021

 - Cloud applications

-- Office hours and TA hours are TBD
+- Office hours are TBD

 Grades will be assigned based on the completion of labs, assignments, quizzes, and a final project.
 Points will also be awarded for participation in discussions.
 Final grades may be subject to a curve.